Principal Investigators

 Óscar Gonçalves is a licensed Clinical and Health Psychologist with board certifications in neuropsychology and psychotherapy.
 He was the founder and Director of the Neuropsychophysiology Lab (currently Psychological Neuroscience Lab) where he has been systematically researching the neural correlates of a variety of cognitive-emotional processes in different psychiatry and neurological conditions.

 He is currently the Director of the Master in Clinical Neuropsychology at the University of Coimbra and editor-in-chief of the International Journal of Clinical and Health Psychology (Elsevier).
+He is also a member of the Academy of Sciences of Lisbon.

 He is a senior PI at the Proaction lab and directs a research group dedicated to the neuroscientific study of consciousness (CO&MA).